LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 In contrast, the Maven is easier to learn when compared with the Gradle, and has larger documents and resources from both official and user-based websites.

-Before I finish, let me just say รt is based on the developers' preferences to choose Gradle or Maven (or others) as a main build tool.
+Before I finish, let me just say it is based on the developers' preferences to choose Gradle or Maven (or others) as a main build tool.
 If the tool supports the Maven central repository, developers can use the RTSDK Java with their project.

 ## <a id="ref"></a>References